OpenAgentsInc/cloudburrow/README.md

   - You get predictable hostnames and can enforce policy and cleanup, instead of ad-hoc ephemeral URLs.
 - Designed for automation
   - Scriptable with `bun` and JSON-RPC; easy to embed in workflows, CI, or agent runtimes.

+- Agent-native, device‑to‑device primitive
+  - If bridges can operate without per‑device centralized accounts, tunnels become a reusable building block for agents to form on‑demand device‑to‑device links.
+MCP acts as the control plane (create/status/revoke), while the tunnel is the data plane (`wss://…/ws`).

 ## What We’re Building